wb14123/blog/jekyll/_posts/2014-12-16-The-Thoughts-Behind-Bard-Framework.markdown

 For example, let's review two normal usages of injections.

-The first one is inject the login user.
+The first one is to inject the login user.
 But you can just write a function that get token or session from HTTP request, and query your storage whether this token/session belongs to any user.
 No need with injections.

-The second one is inject database connection.
+The second one is to inject database connection.
 But you can write a function to get your global database pool and get a connection from it.
 No need with injections, either.

-Annoying While Always Write Some Functions In Many Handlers?
+Annoying to Always Write Some Functions In Many Handlers?
 --------------

 Sometimes we find, some functions in the library is so common that we almost use them in every handler.
 For example, if all the handlers need the user to login, we will write a function like `validateLogin(request)` in every handler.
-In order to resolve this problem, we could pass the function `valudateLogin` to the framework, tell it to run it on every request.
+In order to resolve this problem, we could pass the function `validateLogin` to the framework, tell it to run it on every request.
 This is the design of filter: filters are functions that read request, then write some response for you.

 The API to define filters may like this: